tysonjens/Churn-Prevention/group.md

   - What performance metric did you use to evaluate the *model*?
 Why?
   - Based on insights from the model, what actionable plans do you propose to reduce churn?
-  - What are the potential impacts of inplementing these plans or decisions?
+  - What are the potential impacts of implementing these plans or decisions?
     What performance metrics did you use to evaluate these *decisions*, why?